kisamarisa/PeerAssignment/code_book.md

 3-axial linear acceleration and 3-axial angular velocity at a
 constant rate of 50Hz.

-For each record it is provided:
+##For each record it is provided:
 ======================================

-- “id” – identification number of experiment participants, passes
+* ï¿½idï¿½ ï¿½ identification number of experiment participants, passes
 numeric values from 1 to 30.

-- “activity” – six activity names, performed in the experiment
+* ï¿½activityï¿½ ï¿½ six activity names, performed in the experiment
 (takes string values : WALKING, WALKING_UPSTAIRS,
 WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-- “activity_code” - class labels of activity names (takes numeric
+* ï¿½activity_codeï¿½ - class labels of activity names (takes numeric
 values from 1 to:6):
 1           WALKING
 2   WALKING_UPSTAIRS